lucas-streanga/Processor-Project/README.md

 will execute instructions until the end execution instruction is recieved, opcode 255.
 The processor includes 16 general purpose registers with a program counter and stack pointer.
 The program counter is initialized to the start of memory and the stack pointer to the end of the user's data.
-The program counter will be increamented 4 bytes (1 instruction) after every instruction execution, and can be editied directly to create loops.
+The program counter will be incremented 4 bytes (1 instruction) after every instruction execution, and can be edited directly or with branch instructions to create loops.
 The processor includes some special instructions for ease of use such as PRNR (print register value) and PRNM (print memory value).
 The processor now supports binary machine files or plain-text files.

 # Compilation

 The program includes a Makefile for compilation.
 Running **make** will compile the program as expected. **make debug** can be used to enable debug printouts during program execution to check instruction decoding and other details. **make cleanup** is used to delete object files.
 No dependencies other than GCC, make, and the C and C++ standard libraries are required.

 # Sample Program
 This sample program is written in plain text, but can also be written in binary machine code.